-At ExxonMobil’s annual shareholder meeting this year, activist hedge fund Engine No. 1 managed to rally up enough support – including the world’s largest asset manager BlackRock and New York’s state pension fund – to force the company to diversify away from dirty oil and gas.
+At ExxonMobil’s annual shareholder meeting last year, activist hedge fund Engine No. 1 managed to rally up enough support – including the world’s largest asset manager BlackRock and New York’s state pension fund – to force the company to diversify away from dirty oil and gas.
 The biggest American oil company now has two dissidents on its 12-member board who are going to hold the firm accountable over climate action.

 3. Australian teenagers’ case against Whitehaven coal mine establishes duty of care to future generations